 - Income streams from assets covering your expenses completely

-Once income streams from assets cover your expenses, you are largely independent of needing a job.
+Once income streams from assets cover your expenses, you’re largely independent of needing a job.
 Even before you get there, having alternative income streams from equities, businesses, rental income, or similar puts you in a position to make other choices about your life not defined by your job.
-Scaling back from corporate grinder roles, moving to part-time roles to focus on other priorities, or even taking a more personally fulfilling, but much lower paying role than what you currently are doing are all options.
+Scaling back from corporate grinder roles, moving to part-time roles to focus on other priorities, or even taking a more personally fulfilling, but much lower paying job than what you currently are doing are all options.
 You have choices.

-Getting to number 4 is financial independence and the ultimate goal.
+Ticking off item number 4 is financial independence and the ultimate goal.
 We’ll discuss how to get there in greater detail in a future post.

 This post is about the first three items which are pre-conditions to get to number 4.
 Think of this post as being about financial resiliency.